cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 *   Zipcode
 *   Areacode
 *   Phone number

 ###Creating a "type=json" index

 Creating an index can reduce the load on your environment as well as the size of your data set.
 You select a subset of the columns listed in the table in the database to do this.
-You select the columns by specifying them in the `fields` parameter as shown in the request below.
+To specify the columns, add them to the `fields` parameter as demonstrated in the example.

+To create a new search index in the Cloudant Dashboard:

+1. On the Design Documents tab, click **+** and select **New Search Index**.
+2. Ensure the Save to design document drop-down says New document.
+3. Type `rolodex-index-design-doc` for the name in the field next to `_design/`.
+4. In the Index name field, type `JSONindex`.
+5. Accept the defaults for the rest of the fields and click **Create Document and Build Index**.
+    The new index opens under the Design Documents tab.

+To create a new search index from the command line:

-1. Create an index with `type=JSON` specified by making a `POST` request to the `_index` endpoint.
+1. Create an index of type JSON by making the following `POST` request to the `_index` endpoint.
 2. In the request body for the JSON object, specify the `state` and `area code` fields.
 3. Set the `type` field equal to `json`.